kyratrades/kyratrades.github.io/docs/videos/musicals.md

 ### Second Broadway Revival

+#### Les Misérables - Second Broadway Revival - March 1, 2014 (Preview) (Highlights)
+{: .no_toc .d-inline-block }

+where is your red schaaaf
+{: .label .label-blue }

+CAST: Ramin Karimloo (Jean Valjean), Will Swenson (Javert), Caissie Levy (Fantine), Samantha Hill (Cosette), Andy Mientus (Marius), Nikki M James (Éponine), Kyle Scatliffe (Enjolras), Cliff Saunders (Thénardier), Keala Settle (Madame Thénardier), Gaten Matarazzo (Gavroche)
+NOTES: First preview.
+It includes most of the show.
+Loud excited audience.
+Blind shot from stage right third row, with no zooms.
+Keala Settle sprained her ankle at some point between The Robbery and One Day More, resulting in her not being in One Day More and using a cane during Wedding Chorale/Beggars at the Feast.

 #### Les Misérables - Second Broadway Revival - March 8, 2014 (Preview)
 {: .no_toc .d-inline-block }